tenzir/tenzir/web/blog/tenzir-v4.19/index.md

 ## Improving the Python Operator

 The `python` operator got a revamp.
-It now relies on the excellent `uv` rather than `python-pip` to install packages, reducing startup time significantly.
+It now relies on the excellent [uv](https://github.com/astral-sh/uv) package installer, rather than `python-pip`, reducing startup time significantly.

 If your installation relies on a custom `pip.conf` file, we recommend [migrating to a `uv.toml` configuration file](https://github.com/astral-sh/uv/issues/1404).